Chipped Bone In Foot [Causes & Best Treatment]

-- If an abnormal stress is placed on a joint, it can develop extra bone formation.
+- If abnormal stress is placed on a joint, it can develop extra bone formation.

 Chipped Bone In Foot Treatment:

-The most common sites of this extra bone formation known as an osteophyte is:
+The most common sites of this extra bone formation known as an osteophyte are:

-- This is usually in relation to a condition known as hallux rigidus.
+- This is usually about a condition known as hallux rigidus.

-- So much extra bone can form that it decreases or even complete stops big toe joint motion.
+- So much extra bone can form that it decreases or even completely stops big toe joint motion.